timscn/go-file-examples/README.md

-# This project will containe the following:
+# This project will contain the following:
 - yml processing
 - properties processing
 - json processing